 This comprehensive look at hospitalist recruitment includes articles about compensation and career trends including never before published data from the Today’s Hospitalist Compensation and Career Survey.
 Plus, David Frenz, MD, MBA provides analysis of the cost of physician turnover.

 Improving Your HCAHPS Scores

 A compilation of strategies to improve your HCAHPS performance from Today’s Hospitalist Coding Section contributor David Frenz, MD.
-Tips for improving your HCAHPS scores were compiled for an evidence-based medicine class at the University of Minnesota, and range from installing whiteboards in patient rooms to techniques for improving patient
+Tips for improving your HCAHPS scores were compiled for an evidence- based medicine class at the University of Minnesota, and range from installing whiteboards in patient rooms to techniques for improving patient communication.